Gulf rift over Qatar could complicate US goals in Mideast

 But it does leave the US potentially caught in the middle.

-US military operations in Qatar include the Combined Air Operations Center, which coordinates anti-ISIS air operations; the Pentagon's Al Udeid air base, which is used to launch air missions and stage supplies as well as house the forward headquarters of US Central Command.
+US military operations in Qatar include the Combined Air Operations Center, which coordinates anti-ISIS air operations, and the Pentagon's Al Udeid Air Base, which is used to launch air missions and stage supplies as well as house the forward headquarters of US Central Command.

 Trump and his officials have praised Qatar, a tiny country of 300,000 people, for its strategic contributions.
 Mattis and Secretary of State Rex Tillerson met with their Qatari counterparts in April and May -- and at the May summit in Saudi Arabia, Trump said US relations with Qatar are "extremely good."